 Careful preparation on the day of your house party will result in a smooth-running event.
 Between the time your guests arrive and when the formal proceedings begin, you should set the stage for the remainder of the event.

 While not absolutely necessary, guests always appreciate refreshments.
 You can keep it as simple as coffee and sodas, with store-bought cookies or pastries.
-If you hold your event at a local coffee shop or restaurant, owners may donate some drinks and snacks.
+If you hold your event at a local coffee shop or restaurant, ask the owners to donate some drinks and snacks.

 As your guests get settled, before the presentation begins, take the opportunity to welcome them.
 Introduce yourself.
 If the group is small enough, you might go around the room and invite each person to say their name and what brings them to the event.

-Have current ACLU materials, including membership brochures and e-mail sign-up cards, available.
+Have current ACLU materials, including brochures and toolkits available.
 You might also pass them out after the event ends or place them on a table near the exit.
-The ACLU of South Dakota has materials available for you.
-Just ask.

 - Have a few pre-planned topics or questions.
 If everyone in the room seems to have something to contribute, you can scale back their ambitions to focus on a few central points and one or two urgent actions.
 On the other hand, you can use a question or idea as a way to elicit a response.
 If you need any ideas regarding what questions or topics to discuss, contact us and we will help.